pjtunstall/ziggurats/README.md

 }
 ```

 directly after the lines dealing with the crosshairs.
-Note that this was before I implemented the roll motion and so not designed with that in mind.
+Note that this was before I implemented the roll motion or adding the worker thread, and so would need adapting to the current way of doing things.